I wanted to title this “The Night We Ate Tacos & Nobody Got Hurt.” Read on to find out why.

-Family gatherings around life events are often joyous, emotional occasions.
-Wedding preparations take the cake when it comes to lots of Big Feelings.
+Family gatherings around life events are often joyous, emotional occasions; wedding preparations definitely take the cake when it comes to lots of Big Feelings.
 Mix the mother of the groom, the father of the bride, siblings, relatives—shirt-tail or otherwise—and there is sure to be no shortage of rough edges on the Big Day.
 Everyone involved has an investment in the couples’ happiness.
 Or at least an opinion, (“They paid HOW much for the honeymoon?!”)

 Pressure for the event to be Pinterest ®perfect is not helped by the fact that those who are invited into the picture are often strangers.
 The bride and groom know and love each of their friends, but rarely do all the friends and relatives know or necessarily love each other.
 Even when they’re in the same family.

 My nephew was married six summers ago.
-To celebrate the occasion of her only child, my sister invited my other siblings (there are 5 of us altogether) and respective spouses to stay with her during Wedding Week.
-She has a large home in Southern California and we had all visited one time or another.
-However, there would be at least 8 of us coming and going; this would be one great sleep over.
+To celebrate the occasion of her only child, my sister invited my other siblings (there are five of us altogether) and respective spouses to stay with her during Wedding Week.
+She has a large home in Southern California and we had all visited one time or another, but never all at the same time; this would be one great sleep over.

-My sister informed us she’d planned a luncheon the day before W’s wedding, sort of an ice-breaker/get-to-know-each-other time with the groom, his Best Man from college in Texas, and…her ex-husband.
-Maybe it was just me, but her announcement seemed to swallow all the air in the room, as if the stucco walls inhaled a bit, holding their breath.
+Part of the celebrations prior to the big day was a luncheon my sister planned the day before W’s wedding.
+It would a sort of an ice-breaker/get-to-know-each-other time with the groom, his Best Man from college in Texas, and…her ex-husband.
 This could a very tricky situation.